gamalkevin/lpic-jadi/005_2-3-determine-configure-hardware-kernel.md

 - Makes Linux programs **cooperative** without hard-wiring them together.

 ✅ **In one line:**  D-Bus is a **user-space messaging system** that lets programs and services on Linux **talk to each other safely and efficiently**.

+---

+Now, on to the [last part](./006_3-3-determine-configure-hardware-commands.md) on this topic.